rust-lang/rust/docs/dev/architecture.md

 ### `crates/rust-analyzer`

-An LSP implementation which wraps `ra_ide` into a language server protocol.
+An LSP implementation which wraps `ide` into a language server protocol.

 ### `ra_vfs`

-Although `hir` and `ra_ide` don't do any IO, we need to be able to read files from disk at the end of the day.
+Although `hir` and `ide` don't do any IO, we need to be able to read files from disk at the end of the day.
 This is what `ra_vfs` does.
 It also manages overlays: "dirty" files in the editor, whose "true" contents is different from data on disk.
 This is more or less the single really